Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 ## Prep
 - Find a note taker
 - Prepare adgenda
-	- Send invitations and adgenda
+	- Send adgenda and invite participants
-	- Seek input in invitation
+	- Call for input on adgenda items
+	- Call for note taker
--
+	- Call for time keeper

 ## Participants
 - Will - President